team-cloudchaser/appat/README.md

 ### Are the relayed connections fully duplex?
 Depending on the actual runtime used with the dialer.
 If in a browser, none of the current browser supports fully duplex connections.
 If in headless runtimes like Deno however, it is fully duplex.

-### How do I test the dialer without CORS?
+### How do I run Appat with X?
 - For Chromium: Use `--disable-web-security`.
 A temporary data directory is also required with `--user-data-dir=tmpData`.
 Perfect for headless use as well.
+Example: `chromium --disable-web-security --user-data-dir=tmpData "http://127.0.0.1:5779/"`
 - For Firefox: Set `security.fileuri.strict_origin_policy` to `false` (headless friendly), or install the "CORS Everywhere" extension.

+### Can I run Appat in headless mode?
+Of course!
+Apart from Deno support, Appat targets headless mode specifically.

+- For Chromium: `--headless`.
+Example: `chromium --headless "http://127.0.0.1:5779/"`
+- For Firefox: `-headless`.
+Example: `firefox -headless "http://127.0.0.1:5779/"`